bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Inspectors
 ----------

-Inspectors are passive tools that annotate or otherwise report information about the plot, based on the current cursor position.
-Any number of inspectors may be active at any given time.
-The inspectors menu in the toolbar allows users to toggle the active state of any inspector.
+Inspectors are passive tools that annotate or report information about the plot based on the current cursor position.
+Multiple inspectors may be active at any given time.
+The inspectors menu in the toolbar allows users to toggle the active state of an inspector.

 CrosshairTool
 ~~~~~~~~~~~~~